farend/redmine_message_customize/README.md

 $ # redmine restart
 ```

-:warning To customize messages for other plugins in **Redmine 4.1 or lower versions**, redmine_message_customize/35_change_load_order_locales.rb It is necessary to copy the file to redmine/config/initializers.
+:warning: To customize messages for other plugins in **Redmine 4.1 or lower versions**, redmine_message_customize/35_change_load_order_locales.rb It is necessary to copy the file to redmine/config/initializers.
 If redmine/config/initializers/35_change_load_order_locales.rb is missing, only non-plugin messages can be customized.

 ## Usage